-Annie Oakley: native Ohioan, world-famous sharpshooter, and a living legend in our region.
+Annie Oakley: native Ohioan, world-famous sharpshooter, and a legend in our region.

-Every year, shooting competitions, a parade, a festival and dozens of other events are honored in her name in and around her home city of Greenville.
+Every year, shooting competitions, a parade, a festival and dozens of other events are held in her honor in and around her Darke County home.

-The Annie Oakley Festival, which dates back to 1963, will be held from July 27-29.
+The Annie Oakley Festival, which dates back to 1963, will be held from July 26-28 in Greenville.

 Here are a few good reasons to go beyond the real-life history lesson:

 1. LEGENDARY SIDEWALK SALES

-This part may surprise you!
 One of the little-known secrets of this festival are the mega-sidewalk sales in Greenville.
-Many downtown businesses will offer special deals and sales from July 26-29, with even a few opening on Sunday for extended hours, including KitchenAid Experience.
+Many downtown businesses will offer special deals and sales leading up to and during the festival.
 Some highlights:

 2. OLD-FASHIONED ADVENTURE

-What better way to honor a sharpshooting legend than by doing the very thing that made Miss Oakley so famous?
+What better way to honor a sharpshooting legend than by doing the very thing that made Annie Oakley so famous?

-The festival includes a shooting contest for young women, a fast draw contest, horse show, historical impersonators, daily story time for the children, bus tours, a talent show and demonstrations including knife throwing, whip cracking and more will add to the sense of adventure.
+The festival includes a shooting contest for young women and a fast draw contest.
+The parade, historical impersonators, musical entertainment, bus tours, talent show and demonstrations including knife throwing, whip cracking and more will add to the sense of adventure.

 3. OLD-FASHIONED FAMILY FUN

 This event is ideal for families as well.
-During festival hours, enjoy storytime with Annie, family games, kiddie tractor pulls, horse shows on Friday and Saturday and wiener races on Sunday.
+During festival hours, enjoy family games, kiddie tractor pulls and wiener dog races and dog costume contest on Sunday.

 WANT TO GO?